Don't Believe Your Tarot Reading! Here's Why...

 What a Tarot Reading Actually Is

 Tarot works through symbol, pattern, and interpretation, not through a literal forecast of fixed future events.
 The cards reflect themes, tensions, and possibilities present in a situation.
 A skilled reader brings the knowledge to interpret those themes meaningfully, but the result is still a reading, not a guarantee.
+People sometimes wonder whether tarot can predict death or other fixed outcomes.
+It cannot.
 Think of it as a mirror that reveals angles on a situation you may not have considered, rather than a crystal ball that settles things in advance.
-That framing matters, because it places responsibility for your decisions where it belongs, with you.
+That framing matters because it puts the responsibility for your decisions squarely on you, not on a deck of cards.

 When to Take the Cards Seriously